 What makes sand casting one of the fundamental procedural transformations of metal details used for over 5000 years?
 This old-fashioned technique involves pouring liquid metal into sandy-made models applied to industrial essential covering.

-Sand casting, one of the most widely used casting technologies for metal parts, accounts for around 70% of all parts produced for the automotive and aerospace industries.
+Sand casting is also one of the most widely used casting technologies for metal parts which accounts for around 70% of all parts produced for the automotive and aerospace industries.
 Being cost-effective, having a wide variety of applications, and especially making prominent, finished pieces that are challenging to manufacture with other methods are the main features of investment casting.
 We’ll delve into this tech-savvy method that can be easily grasped yet is surprisingly effective.

 Where It All Began